 We all want better access to more affordable homes, but Seattle has too few homes coming out of the pipeline to meet demand.
-One of the blockages leading housing starts to slow to a trickle is a new rule that Seattle Public Utilities (SPU) adopted in 2020 called WTR-440.
+One of the blockages leading housing applications to slow to a trickle is a new rule that Seattle Public Utilities (SPU) adopted in 2020 called WTR-440.
 Snaking out that rule from the pipe won’t solve the housing affordability crisis overnight, but it will remove a barrier to constructing homes of all types without affecting public safety or access to the clean and plentiful water that we all rely on.

 As the Seattle City Council prepares to discuss Mayor Bruce Harrell’s proposed budget, which includes consideration of SPU’s proposed budget, Seattle’s leaders can work to re-evaluate WTR-440 and re-establish council oversight of SPU’s operations to ensure compliance with state and federal law and that code interpretations and Director’s Rules at the department level do not contradict or impede Seattle’s housing goals in the future.